Brandon Rachal: College career

 On January 29, 2018, Rachal was suspended for one game by LSU for violating team rules.
 He was suspended for LSU's two games at the National Invitational Tournament for undisclosed reasons.
 As a freshman, Rachal averaged 4.4 points and 3.3 rebounds per game.
 For his sophomore season, he moved to Pearl River Community College.
 Rachal averaged 15.5 points, 8.7 rebounds and 2.7 assists per game, earning Second Team National Junior College Athletic Association All-American honors.
 For his junior season, he transferred to Tulsa.
 On November 16, 2019, he recorded a career-high 30 points, seven rebounds and five steals in a 72–65 victory against Austin Peay.
 As a junior, Rachal averaged 12.1 points and 5.8 rebounds per game, and was named to the Third Team All-American Athletic Conference (AAC).
 On January 2, 2021, he posted a senior season-high 25 points and 13 rebounds in a 70–66 win over Cincinnati.
 Rachal was named Naismith Player of the Week on January 4.
 As a senior, he averaged 15 points, 7.2 rebounds and 2.2 assists per game, and was a Second Team All-AAC selection.

 Professional career

+Long Island Nets (2021–2023)

 After going undrafted in the 2021 NBA draft, Rachal joined the Brooklyn Nets for 2021 NBA Summer League.
 On October 11, 2021, Rachal signed with the Nets.
 He was waived at the end of training camp on October 15.
 On October 25, 2021, Rachal joined the Long Island Nets.

 Rachal again signed with the Brooklyn Nets on October 1, 2022, but was waived on October 5.
 He rejoined Long Island on October 9.
 On January 23, 2023, Rachal was waived after appearing in 1 game.
 He was acquired by the Fort Wayne Mad Ants from waivers, on February 27.
 He was waived on March 8 without appearing in a game.

+On October 30, 2023, Rachal joined the Rip City Remix of the NBA G League, but was waived on November 7.

+Austin Spurs (2024)

+On March 4, 2024, Rachal joined the Austin Spurs.